Kertoo/Course-Learning/README.md

 # Notebook issue

-Some julia notebboks don't work on github for some reason but they can be view in binder at https://mybinder.org
+Some julia notebboks don't work on github for some reason but pdf's of compiled code are provided